Code is a 4-letter word

 because codes change and homeowners are not required to continually upgrade

-their homes to meet ongoing changes to meet the most current codes.
+their homes to meet ongoing changes to align with the most current codes.

 If the above three conditions are found, the inspector makes “recommendations,”